 The Manager is paid annual fees in exchange for advising the Company on various aspects of its business, formulating its investment strategies, arranging for the acquisition and disposition of assets, arranging for financing, monitoring performance, and managing its day-to-day operations, inclusive of all costs incidental thereto.
 In addition, the Manager may be reimbursed for various expenses incurred by the Manager on the Company's behalf, including the costs of legal, accounting and other administrative activities.
-In May 2015, in connection with the completion of our IPO, the Company entered into the Management Agreement which replaced its then-existing management agreement as a private fund.
-Additionally, we have entered into certain incentive allocation arrangements with Fortress Transportation and Infrastructure Master GP LLC (the "General Partner"), the general partner of the Company's subsidiary, Fortress Transportation and Infrastructure General Partnership (the "Partnership").
-The terms of each arrangement, pre-IPO and post-IPO, are described below.
+We have also entered into certain incentive allocation arrangements with the General Partner.